bitcoin/bitcoin/doc/gitian-building.md

 Create a new VirtualBox VM
 ---------------------------
-In the VirtualBox GUI click "Create" and choose the following parameters in the wizard:
+In the VirtualBox GUI click "New" and choose the following parameters in the wizard:

 ![](gitian-building/create_new_vm.png)